GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 <img width="900"  alt="Keyboard timing diagram" src="https://github.com/user-attachments/assets/6c5b35c3-feb5-4467-a511-fb046971d69c" />

 Below the signal of the 00 character (HOLD or Ctrl-Space) as send by the Arduino.
+The DATA line (yellow) shows the data (8x low) followed by the stop bit.
+When not active this line is high (+5 Volt).
+The CLOCK line (blue) shows the 8 clock bits.
+When not active this line is low (0 Volt).

 <img width="900" src="https://github.com/user-attachments/assets/6b22c48f-cf8b-4f8b-a609-2fec3f41ed4d" />

-The exact frequency of the CLOCK signal is not critical.
-The timing is determined by the value of the QuarterPulse.
+The exact frequency of the CLOCK signal pulses is not critical.
+The timing is determined in the software by the value of the QuarterPulse.
-The signals are created in 4 parts where the signal level for the DataBit and ClockBit are set high or low.
+The signals are created in 4 parts for each bit where the signal level for the DataBit and ClockBit are set high or low.
 After sending the data the stop bit is transmitted.
-The current code gives pulse width of about 500 micro seconds.
-Transmission of 1 character takes about 10 ms. In reality that is fast enough.
+The current code gives bit pulse width of about 500 micro seconds.
+Transmission of 1 character takes about 10 ms. In reality that is fast enough (max.
+100 characters per seconds).

 ## Notes